Kaihautū o Puni Arowai (KOPA),

 Kei Whanganui a Tara tāku kāinga ināianei

 Jo was recently Manager, Strategy and Operational Services, Archives New Zealand at the Department of Internal Affairs.
-She has also served as a General Manager Corporate Services at the Environment Protection Agency (EPA), was National Operations Manager for HealthPac, and a National Operations and branch manager at ACC.
+She also served as a General Manager Corporate Services at the Environment Protection Agency (EPA), National Operations Manager for HealthPac, and a National Operations and branch manager at ACC.

 "I am delighted to be able to work for an organisation that is really going to make a difference to the people of Aotearoa by ensuring everyone has safe drinking water.
 It is a fundamental requirement to the wellbeing of our nation and to be part of the set-up is really exciting."